DachilleSJ/FH-HPC/UsingFredHutchHPC.md

 If you want to copy this and test out some slurm job submission stuff, here is the code for all the files mentioned here:

+They can also be found in this repo!

 friends.txt
 ```
 Randy